-GET THEM ON THE AIR RESPONSIBLY: We believe that the readily available $10 FRS
+GET THEM ON THE AIR RESPONSIBLY: Cheap FRS radios, readily available as low as $10 each,

-radios make an excellent introductory level to Amateur Radio.
-We would like to see
+make an excellent introductory level to 2-way and Amateur Radio.

-the ARRL and Scouting organizations develop a RADIO CHIT which is
+ARRL and Scouting organizations could develop a RADIO CHIT

 similar to the whittling chip that shows the scout has been through basic

-radio training, knows how to use the radio responsibly, and is authorized to
+radio training, knows how to use a radio responsibly, and is authorized to

 carry a radio at camp.
 From there, we slowly introduce them to the enhanced